UW Hospital and Clinics False Claims Act (Whistleblowers)

 Senior Management Sponsor: Sr. VP General Counsel, Legal

-Author: Director, Compliance
+Author: Compliance and Privacy Officer

-Approval/Review: Administrative Policy and Procedure Committee
+Approval Committee: Administrative Policy and Procedure Committee